How to make sure your charity shops have the volunteers they need post COVID-19

 At the recent The Charity Retail Association Build Back Better Conference, we heard again and again from speakers and delegates alike that this is the biggest worry facing charity retailers today.

-To help you navigate through these difficult times, our brand new training arm, The Charity Retail Academy is running a webinar with our friend and associate, Dan O’Driscoll.
-The session will guide you through insights, ideas, tips and practical hints in creating a volunteering strategy for the next 12-18 months:
+To help you navigate through these difficult times, our training arm, The Charity Retail Academy ran a webinar with our friend and associate, Dan O’Driscoll.
+The session guides you through insights, ideas, tips and practical hints in creating a volunteering strategy for the next 12-18 months:

 You can find out more about the Academy and and webinar here.